psch00n/Dice-Game/README.md

 ## Introduction

 This Breadboard project demonstrates how to create a simple electronic dice game using a Raspberry Pi and a breadboard.
 The components on the breadboard simulates rolling a singular die, providing a digital alternative to traditional physical dice.
 It's an excellent project for beginners learning about Raspberry Pi, GPIO programming, and basic electronics.
 The electronic dice can be used for board games, or as a fun way to make random selections.
-In this Readme I will walk through Six steps of how you can create your own Dice Game at home.
+In this Readme, I will walk through Six steps of how you can create your own Dice Game at home.

 ## Components